fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

 strings, decision-making statements, and looping statements in Python.
 We also learned about functions and how to use them in scripts and modules and how to create and import them.

-In the next lab, [*Debugging and Profiling Python Scripts*], you will learn about Python debugging techniques, error handling (exception handling), debuggers tools, debugging basic program crashes, profiling and timing programs, and making programs run faster.